schriftgestalt/GlyphsSDK/README.md

 ### .glyphsTool

 These plugins add a new tool in the toolbar.
 You can place a small PDF as toolbar icon in the `Contents/Resources/` folder.
 For measurements, take a look at the placeholder image that is already there.

+## File Format Description

+The file `GlyphsFileFormat.md` contains a description of the Glyphs 1.x file format.

 ### License